 Frisco-based Meritize—a provider of funding solutions for skills-based education and workforce development—has launched a new platform that’s designed to close skill gaps in high-demand fields, such as healthcare, aviation, and industrial maintenance.

-Meritize Connect is a national training program search tool first launching in Texas.
-The search engine will help job seekers access training programs to upgrade their skills and apply for merit-based financing.
+Meritize Connect is a national training program search tool that’s first launching in Texas.
+A search engine will help job seekers access training programs to upgrade their skills and apply for merit-based financing.

 “Our region’s growing economy has left employers scrambling for talent,” said Chris Keaveney, CEO of Meritize, in a statement.
 “But the landscape of education and training providers can be both complicated and costly for workers to navigate.”